StoreyLab/factorial-MA-RS/README.md

-"A nested parallel experiment demonstrates differences in intensity-dependence between RNA-seq and microarrays"
+A nested parallel experiment demonstrates differences in intensity-dependence between RNA-seq and microarrays
 ====================

 Draft of the manuscript "A nested parallel experiment demonstrates differences in intensity-dependence between RNA-seq and microarrays", developed as a package (see [here](http://rmflight.github.io/posts/2014/07/vignetteAnalysis.html)).
 Note: